XorTroll/flog/README.md

 In fact, flog does have a non-empty RomFs, but the only present file is a single 0-byte file, interestingly named `AtLeastOneFile`.

-Surprisingly, the ROM doesn't consist on just hardcoded regular NES ROM data, since this raw data has its own filesystem format

-I refer to this filesystem as "KSD filesystem/KSD FS" on my work in this repo since several flog symbols show source files named as "ksd_<...>.cpp", but this name is made up.
+Surprisingly, the ROM doesn't consist on just hardcoded regular NES ROM data, since this raw data has its own filesystem format.
+I refer to this filesystem as "KSD filesystem/KSD FS" on my work in this repo since several flog symbols show source files named as "ksd_<...>.cpp", but always keep in mind that this name is made up.

 Reversing the expected format of this embedded filesystem led to the following conclusions: